M0ngi/CTF-Writeups/2021/YogoshaChristmas/README.md

 The Christmas Challenge, started the 25th of December at 19:00 UTC and ended the 31st of December at 19:00 UTC, is a CTF hosted by Yogosha Team.
 The CTF consists of 5 consecutive challenges, based on a Naruto story.
 I've joined the CTF the 26th of December & played till the 30th.
-At the end of the CTF I've ranked 20 out of 169 participants.
+At the end of the CTF I've ranked 20 out of more than 300 participants.

 <br/>
 <hr/>